LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 Q3) How long do I need to stay in Korea before and after?

-Q4) How do I do follow-up check-ups in my home country after the surgery?
+Q4) How do I do follow-up check-ups in my home country after the procedure?

 You can request an English medical record from the clinic in Korea and bring it to a local ophthalmologist in your home country for follow-up check-ups if needed.